 Path: Admin Toolbar > Curriculum Mapping > Curriculum Inventory

-This article provides an overview of the Curriculum Inventory (CI) process and its salient features within Leo's CI module.
+This article provides an overview of the Curriculum Inventory (CI) process and the related features within Leo.

 For additional information the steps for preparing the CI report are outlined in the article: A Step-by-Step Guide to CI Reporting.